aeruhxi/Deezic/README.md

 There are two npm scripts that need to be run **simultaneously** to start development:
 ```
-$ npm run start-hot
+$ npm run watch
 $ npm run start-dev
 ```
-The first one starts webpack development server for Hot Reploading and the second one starts the app in development mode.
+The first one starts webpack development server and the second one starts the app in development mode.

 ## Build
 To build the app, run